 Restricted Cash

-The Company's restricted cash consists of cash deposited into escrow accounts reflecting the full obligation to certain investors related to the FPAs.
-The funds held in the escrow accounts as at December 31, 2021 were not available to the Company for three months following the consummation of the Merger unless and until any of the Investors sold these shares in the market or the investors redeemed their shares under FPAs by March 7, 2022.
+The Company's restricted cash consisted of cash deposited into escrow accounts reflecting the full obligation to certain investors related to the FPAs.
 The Company settled its obligations under the FPAs during the year ended December 31, 2022.